Matrix3600/msvc-libs/README.md

 The names of the tools in MSVC mode are `clang-cl` for the C compiler and `lld-link` for the linker.

-`clang-cl` is identical to `clang --driver-mode=cl`.
+`clang-cl` is equivalent to `clang --driver-mode=cl`.
-Use one or the other depending on their availability in your toolchain.
+`lld-link` is equivalent to `lld -flavor link`.

+If clang-cl or lld-link are not available, but the clang or lld binaries are available, you can copy them or create a symbolic link under the name clang-cl or lld-link.
+The binaries are identical, but their behaviour depends on their names.

 ### Environment variables